Dulwich College: Sexual abuse allegations

 In March 2021, a former pupil published an open letter to the Master, Joseph Spence, in which it was claimed that the school was a "breeding ground for sexual predators" and had an "established rape culture".
 The letter referenced hundreds of anonymous allegations of harassment or assault against former and current pupils both at the college and at neighbouring schools, as well as a failure of school administration to respond to allegations, and claimed that some Dulwich College pupils had a reputation for such behaviour, particularly among female students at nearby schools.

 Spence said he "condemned unreservedly the alleged social and sexual misconduct" which he said was "distressing and entirely unacceptable".

-In culture and cultural influence
+In popular culture

-Painting of the college
+Artwork

-In 1870, the buildings of the New College were painted by the impressionist artist, Camille Pissarro.
+In 1870, the buildings of the New College were painted by the impressionist artist Camille Pissarro.
 Pissarro was at the time living in Upper Norwood, having fled from France at the time of the Franco-Prussian War, and was entranced by the London landscapes.

+Film & TV

+The college grounds have been used as a filming location for various Hollywood and Bollywood films and TV programmes.
+They include Legally Blonde starring Reese Witherspoon, Lara Croft: Tomb Raider starring Angelina Jolie and '83 starring Ranveer Singh.